Uniswap/docs/docs/V3/concepts/oracle.md

 When called, it returns how much in-range liquidity is available at the time of the observation, expressed by the delta between the most recent and second most recent observation.
 The caller must calculate the delta themselves in order to retrive the in range liquidity at the desired time.

 An important note: the in range liquidity accumulator should be used with care.
 Liquidity and tick data are entirely uncorrolated, and there are scenarios in which weighing price data and liquidity together may create innacurate representations of the pair.

 ## Geometric Mean TWAPs

+Both the